Schott's Pygmycedar (Peucephyllum schottii)

-General: Schott's Pygmypedar (Peucephyllum schottii) is an upright shrub or subtree with a stout main trunk and short, narrow, dark green leaves.
-The yellow composite flowers are formed of disk flowers only.
+General: Schott's Pygmycedar (Peucephyllum schottii) is an upright shrub or subtree with a stout main trunk and short, cylindrical, dark green leaves with many pits.
+The yellow composite flowers are formed of disk flowers only (sunflower without "petals").

-Pygmy-Cedar is a fairly common component of vegetation communities along rocky washes and rocky hillsides in the Upper Sonoran (Mojave Desert Scrub) life zones.
+Pygmycedar is a fairly common component of vegetation communities along rocky washes and rocky hillsides in the Upper Sonoran (Mojave Desert Scrub) life zone.
+Occasionally it can be found in washes on desert flats, but usually below rocky canyons.

 Family: Sunflower (Asteraceae).